bookofproofs/bookofproofs.github.io/_sources/history/16th-century/ricci-matteo.md

 7. He developed a system of weights and measures, the Chinese “Ricci Scale."
 8. Ricci also wrote a book on arithmetic and mathematics, “The Principles of Mathematics."

 Born 6 October 1552, Macerata, Papal States (now Italy).
-Died 11 May1610, Peking, China.
+Died 11 May 1610, Peking, China.

 View full biography at [MacTutor](https://mathshistory.st-andrews.ac.uk/Biographies/Ricci_Matteo/)